martinaserandrei/expense__tracker/README.md

 Keeping track of your expenses and income, whether through credit cards or cash, can be challenging.
 The Personal Expense Tracker simplifies this process by giving you:

 - **A personal profile**: Securely manage and access your financial data.
-- **Detailed transaction tracking**: Record your income and expenses with relevant categories and descriptions.
+- **Transaction tracking**: Record your income and expenses with relevant categories and descriptions.
-- **Insightful visualization**: Gain insights into your spending habits through charts.
+- **Transaction visualization**: Gain insights into your spending habits through charts.
 - **Improved financial overview**: Get a complete picture of your finances in one place.

 ---